jyoshika16/databricks-training/week1/day5/README.md

 # Date Functions Practice

-Practiced different MySQL date and timestamp functions.

-Covered:
-- CURDATE
+In this practice session, I learned how date and time functions are used in SQL for real-time business scenarios like order tracking, delivery analysis and report generation.

+I practiced:
-- NOW
+- CURDATE and NOW to get current system date and time
-- YEAR
-- MONTH
-- DAY
+- YEAR, MONTH and DAY to extract specific parts from dates
-- MONTHNAME
-- DAYNAME
+- MONTHNAME and DAYNAME to identify readable month and weekday names
-- DATEDIFF
+- DATEDIFF and TIMESTAMPDIFF to calculate date differences
-- DATE_FORMAT
+- DATE_FORMAT to display dates in different formats
-- TIMESTAMPDIFF

-Solved practice queries related to orders, delivery dates and real-time date calculations.
+Solved multiple queries using order and delivery data to improve understanding of date calculations and filtering in SQL.